wilsonmar/wilsonmar.github.io/_posts/2019-07-13-microtrader.md

 See <a target="_blank" href="https://www.manning.com/books/vertx-in-action">Manning Book: "Vert.x in Action"</a> by Julien Ponge from Manning.

+WARNING: <a target="_blank" href="https://www.infoq.com/articles/java-jvm-trends-2019/">InfoQ's JVM Trends for 2019</a>, the editorial team predicts "vert.x will not progress past the EA (Early Adopter) phase, due to it’s relatively niche appeal".

+An alternative is Micronaut, a JVM framework for building fast, lightweight, scalable microservices applications in Java, Groovy or Kotlin.
+It is inspired by Spring and Grails.

 ## Integration Configuration

 There are dozens of little settings one has to get right to get it all working in production.
 So here are notes on how to do it by <strong>automating</strong> commands suggested by <a href="#Resources">several resources</a>.